Last Updated on November 29, 2023 by Paige

 Boasting five stars from TimeOut Philadelphia, this cash-only authentic cheesesteak shop is a favorite of locals.
 At Dalessandro’s, the basic cheesesteak is a hoagie with shaved steak, onions and cheese sauce, with a huge choice of additional toppings.
 One Yelp reviewer noted, “Dalessandro’s presents simple, humble steak sandwiches, without an over-excess of grease.”

 This shop is located a bit north of city center, with Historic RittenhouseTown just a mile away in the beautiful Blue Bell Park.
-And while Dalessandro’s is often crammed with sandwich-seekers, the line moves fast.
+Even when sandwich-seekers cram into Dalessandro’s, the line moves fast.
 According to reviewers on Google, you’re unlikely to wait more than 10 minutes.

 Jim’s Steaks (400 South St.; 215-928-1911) South Street District, Society Hill

-Located on one of Philly’s hippest streets in Society Hill, Jim’s attracts loyal fans who line up around the block at this five-time winner of Philadelphia Magazine’s “Best of Philly” award.
+On a hip street in Society Hill, Jim’s fans line up at this five-time winner of Philadelphia Magazine’s “Best of Philly” award.
 Expect quick service and delectable sandwiches, including the most popular shaved-steak hoagie served with your choice of cheese.
-According to one Google reviewer, this joint “shaves their meat super thin, which is one of many reasons why the steaks have amazing flavor!”
+Per a Google reviewer, this joint “shaves their meat super thin, which is a reason why the steaks have amazing flavor!”

 Sonny’s Famous Steaks (228 Market St.; 215-629-5760) Old City